Smithsonian/wSMA-Cryostat-Compressor/src/smax-daemon/README.md

 Installation as both a user and system service is described in the second tutorial.

 Requires:
-systemd-python (in turn requires linux pacakage systemd-devel) psutils wSMA-Cryostat-Compressor wsma_cryostat_compressor module smax-python
+systemd-python (in turn requires linux packages systemd-devel, gcc, python3-devel) psutils wSMA-Cryostat-Compressor wsma_cryostat_compressor module smax-python